A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Methodology

 Next, based on fundamental radiative energy balances, which state that an energy source is equal to the total radiant power, minus the absorbed power, minus the reflected incident power, and that the emissive power equals the total radiant power, minus the reflected incident power, the matrices $\mathbf{C}$ and $\mathbf{D}$ are defined as:

-Now, given a vector $\mathbf{e}$ of the emissive powers and a vector $\mathbf{q}$ of the source terms of each element, where only one entry of these can be specified for each element, the mixed-boundary matrix $\mathbf{M}$ can be assembled row by row:
+Now, given a vector $\mathbf{e}$ of the emissive powers and a vector $\mathbf{q}$ of the source terms of each element, both in the units of Watts, where only one entry of these can be specified for each element, the mixed-boundary matrix $\mathbf{M}$ can be assembled row by row:

 using $i$ for known entries of the source vector $\mathbf{q}_i$ and using $j$ for known entries of the emissive power vector $\mathbf{e}_j$, where $i$ and $j$ are mutually exclusive.
 Next, the linear system: